A disclaimer: I do not own the Harry Potter Series, nor am I making any money from this.

 It had probably stemmed from not having one, his desire growing after losing Sirius.
 It was that age old saying, wanting something you didn't have.
 But that was what he wanted.
-No great desire to be a powerful Wizard, or to be a famous Quidditch player.
+No great desire to be a powerful wizard, or to be famous.
 Just some close people to love him unconditionally.

-His heart missed a beat as he heard a howl, deep and powerful echoing across the Hogwarts grounds.
-No Dumbledore would have warned the students if there was something to worry about.
+His heart missed a beat as he heard a howl, deep and powerful echoing across Hogwarts grounds.
+Dumbledore would have warned the students if there was something to worry about.
 Wouldn't he?
 Harry remembered with a flash of anger all the other 'tasks' he hadn't been warned about to better prepare him for Voldemort.

 He span on his heel, wand out and crouched into his standard attack pose at the sound of footfalls.
 What was Dumbledore making him fight now?

-His eyes widened in disbelief.
-Lupin had never been this big.
-His limbs morphed into jelly with fear and he fell to his knees, propelling himself backward his fingers cutting themselves on sharp rocks.
+Limbs morphed into jelly with fear and he fell to his knees, propelling himself backwards, his fingers cutting on sharp rocks.

 Voldemort he could handle.
-No that was a lie, he couldn't defeat Voldemort yet that had been proved, but at least Harry stood a chance defending himself with Voldemort, he was but a man, an insane one that never seemed to die but a man.
+No, that was a lie, he couldn't defeat Voldemort yet that had been proved, but at least Harry stood a chance defending himself with Voldemort.
+He was a man, an insane one that never seemed to die but a man.

-Trembling he stood his wand shaking along with his hand.
+Trembling he stood, his wand shaking along with his hand.
 He pointed it at what he hoped was menacingly towards the wolf.
 The werewolf did nothing but watch him with amber eyes, clearly assessing the situation.
 He had known animals like to play with their food but this was torture.

 Locked in a stalemate neither made any sudden moves.

 Severus was cackling with glee.
-He could hear it echoing in his mind shared with the wolf.
+It echoed in his mind shared with the wolf.
 Harry Potter was terrified and was scrabbling in the mud.
 Now this was a memory to use against the Dementors.
 How ironic was this?
 Events had turned full circle and now it was James Potter's son scared by a werewolf.

 He knew the wolf would not attack.
-If he was going to Potter would have been dead, or laying on the ground bleeding before he knew what had happened.
-Severus would have felt no sympathy; it served the boy right for being so conceited.
+If he was going to Potter would have been dead, or laying on the ground bleeding to death before he knew what had happened.
+Severus would have felt no sympathy, it served the boy right for being conceited.
 Thinking he was immune to everything.

-Potter may have survived the killing curse, but there was not a chance Potter would survive his bone crunching jaws.
+Potter may have survived the killing curse, but there was no chance Potter would survive his bone-crunching jaws.
 Severus wouldn't have lost any sleep over it, but Dumbledore would have his hide, literally as a rug on his office floor.
-He wasn't sure if Dumbledore knew of his hairy problem, but it was best to assume he did.
-He knew everything else.

 Something had the wolf fascinated.

-Even with a wand pointed at it the wolf stood still as a statue.
-Eventually it sat on its hindquarters to appear less intimidating to the boy, shocking both Severus and Potter.
+Eventually, it sat on its hindquarters to appear less intimidating to the boy, shocking both Severus and Potter.
 Then with a spark of intuition Severus knew what was happening and he felt sick to his stomach.
-He had studied Werewolves after his encounter with Lupin familiarizing himself with their rituals and habit.
-It had been in preparation for Lupin and his friends expulsions out of school, but it had come in handy when he was infected.
+He had studied werewolves after his encounter with Lupin, familiarizing himself with their rituals and habit.
+It had been in preparation for Lupin and his friend's expulsions out of school, but it had come in handy when he was infected.